 Tanabata is celebrated in many Asian countries but Japanese tradition on Tanabata is that people write their wishes on colorful strips of paper (tanzaku) and tie them to a bamboo tree.

 During Sendai Tanabata Festival, the city is filled with Tanabata decorations.
 All designs feature a large paper ball with sturdy streamers hanging low enough to touch and walk through.
 These decorations have wishes for good health and business prosperity, and there is a competition to decide the best design of all!
 There are countless bamboo trees throughout the city for people to hang tanzaku with their wishes written on them.

 5 minute walk from Sendai Station.

-Zuihoden is also known as the Mausoleum of Date Masamune who was one of the most powerful feudal lords of the Edo period (1603-1867).
-Zuihoden was completed in 1637, four years after the death of Date Masanume.
+Zuihoden is the mausoleum of Date Masamune built after his death in 1636.
+Zuihoden was completed in 1637, four years after the death of Date Masamune.
 The design of the Zuihoden is in the ornate style of the Azuchi-Momoyama Period (1573-1603).
-It has gorgeous wood carvings and various vivid colors.
+It has gorgeous wood carvings and decorations with various vivid colors.
 The son and grandson of Date Masamune are entombed in nearby mausoleums.